To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 If you watch how babies first learn to stand and walk, you’ll notice that they spread their feet apart, which makes them more stable.

-Standard dances move as much as Latin, but in a completely different way.
-In many of the Standard dance patterns, the body is in constant horizontal flight.
-It may be going forward, backward, or to the side, but there are relatively few places in Standard where we are grounded to the floor in the same way that we are in Latin.
+Ballroom dances move just as much as Latin, but in a completely different way.
+In many of the Ballroom dance patterns, the body is in constant horizontal flight.
+It may be going forward, backward, or to the side, but there are relatively few places in Ballroom where we are grounded to the floor in the same way that we are in Latin.
 The type of movement is very different.

 In addition, the bodies are positioned more closely together than they are in Latin.
 Feet can easily get tangled up.
 When we turn out our feet we run a much higher risk of having our foot blocking our partner’s path.
 Even a slight turnout can get in the way, causing one of the partners to step on the other or stumble over the foot.